hashicorp/next-mdx-remote/README.md

 ...
 ```

+If you prefer, you can also wrap your entire application in an `<MDXProvider />` instead of passing your components directly to `<MDXRemote />`.
+See the [example](#mdx-provider) above.

-Note: "th/td" won't work because of the "/" in the component name.
+Note: `th/td` won't work because of the "/" in the component name.

 ### How Can I Build A Blog With This?